Skip to Content

 2. Philadelphia Roll

-The Philadelphia roll is another popular uramaki roll that features either raw or smoked salmon, cream cheese and cucumber.
-This can be prepared in many ways, but often the cream cheese and cucumber are wrapped as the filling and the salmon is wrapped on the outside of the rice.
-The combination of flavors from the cream cheese, salmon and nori make this a delicious roll.
+The Philadelphia roll is another popular uramaki roll that features either raw or smoked salmon, cream cheese, and cucumber.
+The combination of flavors from the cream cheese, salmon, and nori make this a delicious roll.

 Check out the following delicious recipe for Philadelphia rolls and video: Delicious Philadelphia Roll Sushi Recipe